storj/awesome-storj/README.md

 # Bridge

 Bridges store meta data of files and hold contracts with Storj farmers.
-The Bridge monitors the state of the metadata and will mirror, replicate and repair files when it's necessary.
+A Bridge monitors the state of the metadata and will mirror, replicate and repair files when it's necessary.

 - [Storj Bridge](https://github.com/Storj/bridge) - Access the Storj network via simple REST API.
 - [Storj Complex](https://github.com/Storj/complex) - Manage many renter nodes with the same identity with remote control capabilities.